Perverts, the lonely and lonely perverts have been leaving all sorts of messages on this Grandma's voicemail.

 How would you sum up this project?

 At its core, it’s a universal grandma for all people.
-Its goal is for people to treat it like calling a grandma.
+At the highest end of it achieving its goal is people treating it like calling a grandma.
 Anyone who feels like they’re in need of someone to talk to late at night.
 I imagine it’s taken the place of drunk-dials.
 Call Grandma.
 She’ll listen to you.
 Everything is going to be OK.
 I’m hoping that happens, people taking advantage instead of calling people they shouldn’t be calling.